jeromecoupe/webstoemp/src/blogposts/2019-04-27-multilingual-sites-eleventy.md

 ### Partials

-Localizing partials like `./src/_includes/partials/footer.njk` follows the same principles.
+Localizing partials like `./src/_includes/partials/footer.njk` can easily be done using the same simple principles.

 First, we create a `./data/footer.js` file using our locales as keys.